SkylineCommunications/dataminer-docs/connector-help/connector_help/Cox_Vecima_R-PHY_Monitor.md

 # COX Vecima R-PHY Monitor

-The Cox Vecima R-PHY Monitor driver communicates with COX's Vecima R-PHY Apigee API to fetch information on managed remote PHY devices.
+The Cox Vecima R-PHY Monitor connector communicates with COX's Vecima R-PHY Apigee API to fetch information on managed remote PHY devices.
 The information of the PHY cores is displayed in tables, depending on the configured settings.

 ## About